ajy25/TabularMagic/docs/index.rst

 TabularMagic
 ============
-TabularMagic is a Python package for rapid exploratory statistical analysis and automatic ML modeling on wide format tabular data.
+TabularMagic is a Python package for rapid exploratory statistical analysis and low-code ML modeling on wide format tabular data.